moshriguez/moshriguez/README.md

 ### Hello World!
 My name is Marc! 👋

-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning Redux, Firebase and the Web Audio API

 ---
 ### Connect with me: